mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

     consider remaining items in the BFS queue before instantly terminating the search.]) and declare the current collected RTLIL primitives as part of a single _logic cone_.

 TaMaRa's definition of a logic cone is shown in @fig:logiccone.
-The first combinatorial logic cone is shown in blue, the second in green; both of these would be discovered separately by the backwards BFS.
+The first combinational logic cone is shown in blue, the second in green; both of these would be discovered separately by the backwards BFS.

 #figure(